Winston Churchill Boulevard

-Halton Region shares jurisdiction with the Region of Peel over segments of the road along the Halton-Peel boundary between Highway 407 and Mayfield Road and designates it as Halton Regional Road 19, although only Peel Road 19 signs are posted.
-The Town of Halton Hills shares jurisdiction with the Region of Peel over the segments along the Halton-Peel boundary between Mayfield Road and 32 Sideroad.
+Halton Region shares jurisdiction with the Region of Peel over segments of the road along the Halton-Peel boundary between Highway 401 and Mayfield Road and designates it as Halton Regional Road 19, although only Peel Road 19 signs are posted.
+The town of Halton Hills shares jurisdiction with the Region of Peel over the segments along the Halton-Peel boundary between Mayfield Road and 32 Sideroad.
 Wellington County shares jurisdiction with the Region of Peel over the segment between 32 Sideroad and Beech Grove Sideroad, and designates it as Wellington County Road 25.
-The remaining northerly segment between Beech Grove Sideroad and East Garafaxa-Caledon Townline is under joint jurisdiction between the Town of Caledon, Town of Erin and Township of East Garafraxa, where Winston Churchill forms the boundary between any two of these municipalities.
-The segment between Highway 407 and Dundas Street is entirely within Peel Region (the region line is shifted west to Highway 407 and 9th Line), and is under the jurisdiction of the City of Mississauga.
+The remaining northerly segment between Beech Grove Sideroad and East Garafaxa-Caledon Townline is unnumbered and under joint jurisdiction between the Towns of Caledon and Erin, and Township of East Garafraxa, where Winston Churchill forms the boundary between any two of these municipalities.
+The segment between Dundas Street and Highway 401 is entirely within Peel Region (the regional boundary shifts west to Highways 403 and 407 between them), and is under the jurisdiction of the City of Mississauga.
 Formerly, this section also formed the divisional boundary, but was changed due to municipal restructuring in 1974 resulting in transferring of the lands to the west to Mississauga.

-In the community of Norval, Winston Churchill Boulevard deviates westward to be situated entirely within Halton Region and is known as Adamson Street.
+In the community of Norval, Winston Churchill Boulevard deviates westward to be situated entirely within Halton Region and is locally named Adamson Street.
 Despite this, it is still signed exclusively as Peel Regional Road 19.

-Within Terra Cotta, Winston Churchill deviates eastward to be situated entirely within the Town of Caledon.
-It is concurrent with Peel Regional Road 9 (King Street) for approximately 550 metres.
+Within Terra Cotta, Winston Churchill deviates eastward to be situated entirely within the Town of Caledon in Peel, where it jogs along Peel Regional Road 9 (King Street) for approximately 550 metres.
+There is another short jog at Wellington Road 52 and Peel Road 11, where the designation changes from Peel Road 19 to Wellington Road 25.